AtticusDotOne/Documentation/Vision.md

 "Ah I get it..."
 Justin tilts his head and stares blankly at the corner of his bar.

-"It's much cheaper than way.
-A fact finder has much less work to do--and is usually cheaper.
-Just appoint someone you both trust... it doesn't need to be a lawyer--there's less liability involved because their not custodian of the money."
+"It's much cheaper that way.
+A fact finder has much less work to do--and is definitely cheaper.
+Just appoint someone you both trust... it doesn't need to be a lawyer--there's less liability involved because they're not custodian of the funds."

 "Good.
 The less lawyers, the better!"
 Justin laughs.
 "You're not a lawyer, right?"